TrackerBots: Autonomous Unmanned Aerial Vehicle for Real-Time Localization and Tracking of Multiple Radio-Tagged Animals: Related Work

 The recent approaches~\cite{cliff2015online,vander2014cautious} for real-time localization of a static target (assuming stationary wildlife) used wireless signal characteristics captured by a narrowband receiver to estimate location; in particular, the angle-of-arrival (AoA) of a radio beacon was determined using an array of antennas with the information related to a ground-based receiver for location estimations.
 Although the approach can conveniently manage topological variations in terrain, AoA systems require a large bulky receiver system and multiple antenna elements as well as long observation times; 45 seconds per observation as reported in \cite{cliff2015online}.
 Moreover, the antenna systems being mounted on top of the UAV~\cite{cliff2015online} is likely to lead to difficulty in tracking terrestrial animals although being suitable for locating avian species dwelling in trees.

-We can see that there are few investigations that have studied the problem of locating radio-collared animals using autonomous robots.
+\textbf{Summary:} We can see that there are few investigations that have studied the problem of locating radio-collared animals using autonomous robots.
 Although a system based on angle-of-arrival was recently evaluated to locate a stationary animal, the development of a low-cost and lightweight autonomous system capable of long-range flights and localization of multiple \textit{mobile} radio-collared animals still remains.
-This is especially significant in the realization of a system that is widely accessible to conservation biologists in the field where a very small UAV---of less than 2~kg---can be flown without a formal pilot license and with fewer restrictions given the exclusion of this category of UAVs from regulatory regimes \cite{casaac101}

-We present an alternative approach exploiting RSSI based range only measurements because of the ability to use a simpler sensing system on board commodity UAVs to realize lower cost and longer flight range UAVs for tracking and localizing multiple animals.
-Together with a strongly principled approach for joint tracking and planning, our lightweight autonomous aerial robot platform provides a cost-effective method for wildlife conservation and management.
+We present an alternative approach exploiting RSSI based measurements because of the ability to use a simpler sensing system on board commodity UAVs to realize lower cost and longer flight time UAVs for tracking and localizing multiple animals.
+Together with a theoretical framework for joint tracking and planning, we design, build and demonstrate a lightweight autonomous aerial robot platform.
+Our robot platform has the potential to provide a cost-effective method for wildlife conservation and management.
+To the best of our knowledge, ours is the first demonstration of an autonomous online aerial robot system for tracking and locating multiple mobile VHF radio-tags in real-time.